John Badaczewski

-John Walter "Baddie" Badaczewski (January 27, 1922 – December 12, 1999) was an American football offensive lineman in the National Football League for the Boston Yanks, Chicago Cardinals, Washington Redskins, and the Chicago Bears.
+John Walter "Baddie" Badaczewski (January 27, 1922 – December 12, 1999) was an American professional football offensive lineman in the National Football League for the Boston Yanks, Chicago Cardinals, Washington Redskins, and the Chicago Bears.
 He played college football at Western Reserve University (now known as Case Western Reserve University).
 He sacked opposing quarterbacks 22 times in the year 1946 alone.